oceanless/COMP-2537-Assignment-4/tutorial.md

 # Step 11b.
 Add a header showing the number of clicks the user has made, and the number of pairs left,number of pairs matched, and total number of pairs.
 # Step 12a.
 Add a timer to the game.
 # Step 12b.
 Show the time in the header.
+# Step 13.
+Add a reset button to the game.